Econ 001 - Principles of Economics » Winter 2020 » Exam 2

 Which of the following might explain why a competitive market is considered more theoretical?

-A. A competitive market consists of many firms
+A. A competitive market consists of only a few firms

-D. A competitive market consists of only a few firms
+C. A competitive market consists of many firms

 Question #22